 The Company maintains a stock option plan for the benefit of its employees and non-employee directors.
 The Company records share-based compensation costs as expense over the applicable vesting period of the stock award using the straight-line method.
 The compensation costs to be expensed are measured at the grant date based on the fair value of the award.
-The Company has adopted the alternative transition method for calculating the tax effects of share-based compensation, which allows for a simplified method of calculating the tax effects of employee share-based compensation.
-Because the Company has a full valuation allowance on its deferred tax assets, the granting and exercise of stock options has no impact on the income tax provisions.
-The Company recognized \$42,800 and \$53,700 of share-based compensation expense during the three months ended November 30, 2016 and 2015, respectively.
+The Company has adopted the alternative transition method for calculating the tax effects of share-based compensation, which allows for a simplified method of calculating the tax effects of share-based compensation expense during and exercise of stock options has no impact on the income tax provisions.
+The Company recognized \$64,500 and \$55,200 of share-based compensation expense during the three months ended February 28, 2017 and February 29, 2016, respectively.
+The Company recognized \$104,500 and \$108,900 of share-based compensation expense during the six months ended February 28, 2017 and February 29, 2016, respectively.